 So, I wanted to write a post to help the mamas who are struggling with their toddler twins behavior.

 I’m not a perfect mom, and we have days of terrible behavior in our house, trust me!
-But I do have a few tips to share.
+But I do have a few tips to share on parenting toddler twins.

 *Post contains affiliate links.

 Parenting Toddler Twins Without Losing Your Mind